stephenbawks/aws-lambda-layer/README.md

 A layer is a .zip file archive that can contain additional code or data.
 A layer can contain libraries, a custom runtime, data, or configuration files.
 Layers promote code sharing and separation of responsibilities so that you can iterate faster on writing business logic.

-Created this action to save on all the extra code it requires in a Github Worflow to create and publish a layer.
+Created this action to save on all the extra code that is required in a GitHub Workflow to create and publish a layer.
 This will do all the undifferentiated heavy lifting for you.

 ## How To Use This Action